Love camping but hate cooking? Then you need to try some of these delicious camp meal suggestions that don’t require a fire or stove.

 11. Smoked Salmon and Cream Cheese Bagel

-Smoked salmon (or lox) on a bagel is one of those no-cook camping meals that feels decadent but takes very little time to prepare.
+Smoked salmon (or lox) on a bagel is one of those camping meals that feels decadent but takes very little time to prepare.
 Grab a toasted bagel, spread on some cream cheese, layer your smoked salmon and top off with chives if you have them.

 12. Mashed Chickpea Sandwiches